 This concept assumes that customers tend to be resistant and need to be convinced to make a purchase.
 Marketing strategies rooted in the selling concept involve pervasive and continuous advertising efforts.

 Companies that embrace this concept often employ various techniques to sway hesitant buyers into making a purchase.
 This approach is commonly utilized by companies that have excess inventory and need to sell it in order to create space for new products.

 - Brands that aggressively promote Black Friday (and Cyber Monday), such as Amazon, although many big brands also use very similar tactics.

-- Brands that aggressively employ email marketing — think those that send emails daily that advertise reductions, discounts, sales and special offers.
-They’re the brands that are constantly in your inbox flashing their latest offer.
+- Brands that heavily rely on email marketing — think of those that flood your inbox with daily emails that advertise discounts, sales, and special offers.
+These brands constantly strive to capture your attention with their latest deals.

-- Cold calling or emailing on a large scale without properly qualifying leads – any tactic that recommends “it’s all about the numbers” is employing the sales concept.
+- Cold calling or emailing on a large scale without properly qualifying leads – any tactic that prioritizes quantity over quality, emphasizing that “it’s all about the numbers,” aligns with the sales concept.

 Brands that utilize the marketing concept spend time getting to know their customer’s likes and dislikes.
 They understand what problems keep their customers awake at night and develop products and services to solve those issues.

 This is the approach you’ll see small businesses take.
 While they can’t compete on scale or price with more prominent brands, they can, through a deep understanding of their customer, fill the gaps in the market and meet a niche demand.

 You’ll often see this approach with freelancers building small, agile businesses online.
 Spend time on LinkedIn and engage with content from copywriters, designers, coaches, and consultants, and you’ll see how they interact with their audience — often asking (and answering) questions in their chosen niche.

 They’ll then collate that data and develop a product to fill a demand in their market.